albrow/fo/README.md

 go get -u github.com/albrow/fo
 ```

+## Usage

 For now, the CLI for Fo is extremely simple and only works on one file at a
 time.
-There is only a `run` command,
-and it works like this:
+There is only one command, `run`, and it works like this:

 ```
 fo run <filename>